 Monitored anesthesia care (MAC) usually involves the use of IV medication(s) during a procedure to relieve anxiety (sedatives) or pain (analgesics).

 Regional anesthesia (such as spinal, epidural, nerve block) involves the injection of medication(s) into the spinal area or around nerves to produce numbness.

 Local anesthesia involves the injection or medication around nerves to produce numbness in the area of the incision.

 You might receive the following benefits from anesthesia.
 Doctors cannot guarantee you will receive any of these benefits.
 Only you can decide if the benefits are worth the risk.

 - Maintenance of stable vital signs

-- Unconscious during the procedure if under general anesthesia
+- Unconsciousness during the procedure if under general anesthesia